At the heart of Canada's rush towards liquified natural gas, Kitimat, B.C., is poised to boom | CBC News

 Now, despite fierce opposition from some environmental experts and First Nations people along its 670-kilometre route, the controversial Coastal GasLink pipeline is almost complete.

-But the project's uncertain economic and environmental impacts are already beginning to materialize in coastal Kitimat, B.C., the northern port community that will soon host the project's central terminal.
+But the project's economic and environmental impacts are already beginning to materialize in Kitimat, the port community on B.C.'s North Coast that will soon host the LNG Canada plant, which will utilize gas from the new pipeline.

-Less than 15 kilometres away sits Kitamaat Village, home of the Haisla First Nation.
-Hereditary Chief Sammy Robinson's garage door is open onto the Douglas Channel as he sits inside, carving the trunk of a cedar tree into a totem pole.
+A few kilometres to the south lies Kitamaat Village, home of the Haisla First Nation.
+Hereditary Chief Sammy Robinson's garage door is open, looking onto the Douglas Channel, as he sits inside carving the trunk of a cedar tree into a totem pole.

 But that changed in the early 1950s, as company men from aluminum manufacturer Alcan began to arrive in the region, scoping it out to build a factory and then a port that could bring their products from the end of the fjord to the world.

-The factory, and the jobs that building and running it required, established Kitimat as a commercial hub.
+The factory, and the jobs that building and running it required, established the District of Kitimat as a commercial hub.
 Soon, more companies came.

 Signs of renewed prosperity

-But a promised gust of prosperity from the Coastal GasLink project is now blowing into the town, one that gave Markowsky and business partner Brandon Highton confidence to start a new venture.
+However, a promised gust of prosperity from the LNG Canada project is now blowing into town, one that gave Highton and business partner Nick Markowsky confidence to start a new venture.

-"Growing up, we saw a lot of the industries leave town and shut their doors, which definitely had an impact on the community that was thriving and made it a bit stale for a while," said Markowsky from his beer brewery's taproom, noting that recent projects have changed that.
+"Growing up, we saw a lot of the industries leave town and shut their doors, which definitely had an impact on the community that was thriving and made it a bit stale for a while," said Highton from the taproom of Two Peaks Brewing, which he and Markowsky opened in the centre of town two months ago.

 "I would have never thought that we would be back here."

-Their ultramodern micro-brewery, Two Peaks Brewing, opened in the centre of town just two months ago.

-He feels they're one of many businesses already riding a wave of liquified natural gas.
+The pair's ultramodern microbrewery is one of many businesses already riding a wave of liquified natural gas, Highton says.

-Since 2012, the conglomerate TC Energy has been building the Coastal GasLink pipeline from Dawson Creek, Alberta to a mammoth terminal now under construction in Kitimat.
+Since 2012, the conglomerate TC Energy has been building the Coastal GasLink pipeline from Dawson Creek, B.C., to LNG Canada's mammoth terminal now under construction in Kitimat.

-The controversial project, supported by the elected governments of all the First Nations along its route — but opposed by many community members and environmental groups — is scheduled to be completed later this year.
+The controversial project, supported by the elected governments of all the First Nations along its route — but opposed by some hereditary chiefs, environmental groups and many community members — is scheduled to be completed later this year.

-The LNG Canada plant, which opened its doors to media for the first time to Radio-Canada, spans more than 400 hectares.
-Corporations including Shell, Petronas, Petrochina and Mitsubishi, as well as the Korea Gas Corp., have invested more than $17 million into the project.
+The LNG Canada plant, which opened its doors to media for the first time to Radio-Canada, spans more than four square kilometres.
+Corporations including Shell, Petronas, Petrochina and Mitsubishi, as well as the Korea Gas Corp., have invested more than $17 billion into the project.

-More than 300 jobs will be created to run the factory when it becomes operational in 2025, including Ron Murdoch and his daughters, Hayley and Hannah.
+Close to 300 jobs will be created to run the factory when it becomes operational in 2025, including positions for Ron Murdoch and his daughters, Hayley and Hannah.

-Born in Kitimat, Murdoch returned after an engineering career abroad, this time employed by LNG Canada in his hometown.
-So too are his daughters, who recently graduated as engineers themselves.
+Born in Kitimat, Murdoch returned after an engineering career abroad.
+His daughters are now following in his footsteps as recently graduated power engineers.

-But after witnessing stores shuttered and ski hills empty after factories closed in his younger years, Murdoch never expected to make the return.
+After witnessing shuttered stores and empty ski hills after factories closed in his younger years, Murdoch never expected to return.

 "We all love Kitimat.
 They know what it has to offer.
 This is their home."